veerapallijanith/aiagent/README.md

                 self.execute_action(agent, action)

     def run(self, steps=1000):
-        """Run the Environment for given number of time steps.""" for step in range(steps):
+        Run the Environment for given number of time steps. for step in range(steps):
             if self.is_done():
                 return
             self.step()

     def add_thing(self, thing, location=None):
-        """Add a thing to the environment, setting its location.
+        Add a thing to the environment, setting its location.
 For convenience, if thing is an agent program we make a new agent for it.
-(Shouldn't need to override this.)""" if not isinstance(thing, Thing):
+(Shouldn't need to override this.) if not isinstance(thing, Thing):
             thing = Agent(thing)
         if thing in self.things: